-As described in Tables 1 and 2, projected notification and reporting requirements, and the presence of a licensed Supervisor will add to the payroll costs of UST Service Providers.
-To the extent that these costs are passed along to UST owners and operators, they will affect UST facilities instead.
+Based on the information in Tables 1 and 2, projected notification and reporting requirements and the presence of a licensed Supervisor will add:

+- \$60 per year per facility for annual testing - \$112.50 per facility for each installation - \$90 per facility for modifications - \$105 per facility for repairs to the payroll costs of UST Service Providers.
+If these costs are passed along to UST owners and operators, they will affect UST facilities instead.
-- \$60 per year per facility for annual testing

-- \$112.50 per facility for each installation

-- \$90 per facility for modifications

-- \$105 per facility for repairs

-- \$45 per facility for decommissionings
+• \$45 per facility for decommissionings